 Since the beginning of 2020, there is hardly a person who hasn’t worked from home at least for some time, and yet we still struggle with inconvenient home office setups that cause frustration and disruption to the work process.
 With this article, we would like to help you organize your home office and transform it into an area that helps you thrive.

-And if you do not work from home, please still continue reading to build yourself a space where you will be able to take care of personal finances, self-study, and work on any other non-work-related tasks.
+And if you do not work from home, please still continue reading to build yourself a space where you will be able to take care of personal finances, self-study, and work on any other non-work-related tasks using time management tools.

 Want to read more organizational and self-improvement content?
 We have you covered!
 Our fast learning guide will spill all the tricks of learning more in less time.
 The guides on organizing your Gmail and Google Calendar will change the way you interact with these apps.
 And If you need inspiration, articles on the ways successful people plan their days and good habit examples will set the right tone for the following weeks and months.